USA Banner

 BS Chemistry and Environmental Studies, Yale College

 Kristin Lewis, PhD serves as part of our team of principal technical advisors who work across the Center to identify emerging transportation technologies, conduct analyses and assessments on topics of national significance, and explore new opportunities in response to evolving national concerns.
-She serves as the principal technical advisor for energy analysis and sustainability.
+She serves as the principal technical advisor for aviation fuels and resilient supply chains.

 Read Kristin Lewis’s full bio.